FrodeHus/azure-dyndns/README.md

         Client ID of the service principal used to login (or set AZURE_CLIENT_ID) -client-secret string
-        Client secret used to authenticate (or set AZURE_CLIENT_SECRET) -record string
+        Client secret used to authenticate (or set AZURE_CLIENT_SECRET) -config string
+        Path of the configuration file to use
+  -record string
         Name of the DNS record to update -resource-group string